jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/integrates/guidelines/front.md

 and [Prettier][prettier]
 to enforce compliance with a defined coding style.

-To view and auto-fix linting issues you can run:
+To view and auto-fix linting issues, you can run:

 ```bash
   m . /integrates/front/lint